Responsible play

 Where to go for help:

-- If you or a loved one is faced with a problematic game - do not delay.
-Here are the proven resources to help:
+- If you or your loved one is faced with a problem game - do not postpone.
+Here are proven resources to help:

 - Take breaks